GetStream/javascript-beginner-guide/setup-guide.md

-# Stream Chat Concepts: Set-Up Guide
+# Stream Chat Essentials: Set-Up Guide

 The following guide provides steps on how to quickly build chat leveraging Stream's Chat API and to showcase Stream Chat basic concepts, use, and best practices.